-- (i) Continued expansion of the product range to serve the local and global market needs. - (ii) Expanding market for Automotive applications & conversion of components from other processes & materials to Iron Castings. - (iii) New materials development for innovative next generation products like Austempered Ductile Iron applications. - (iv) Develop new processes technologies to improve the product quality and performance. - (v) To co-develop components closely with our customers to improve product performance & manufacturability.
+- (i) Continued expansion of the product range to serve the local and global market needs.
+Expanding market for Automotive applications & conversion of components from other processes & materials to Iron Castings. - (iii) New materials development for innovative next generation products like Austempered Ductile Iron applications. - (iv) Develop new processes technologies to improve the product quality and performance. - (v) To co-develop components closely with our customers to improve product performance & manufacturability. - (vi) Development of more consistent and reliable products.